surajrajagopal/go-concepts/README.md

 Unlike array, the size of a slice is flexible and can be changed/resized as per requirement.
 Slice internally represented by a slice header.

 Internally a slice is represented by three things :
-Pointer - Pointer to the underlying array len - number of elements in the slice. cap - The capacity of the slice is the number of elements in the underlying array starting from the index from which the slice is created.
+Pointer - Pointer to the underlying array.

+len - number of elements in the slice.

+cap - The capacity of the slice is the number of elements in the underlying array starting from the index from which the slice is created.

 Formula Calculate len and cap :